Food Network

 Burns Night Celebrations

 This Sunday marks the annual Burns Night, and there's plenty of places to get your neeps & tatties fix in London.
-One such place is Rake, known for their skilful British cookery who will be celebrating with a special menu.
-Rake’s roasts will feature Scottish trimmings, including haggis in blankets and rumbledethumps.
+Rake, known for their skilful British cookery will be celebrating with roasts featuring Scottish trimmings, including haggis in blankets and rumbledethumps.
 The special menu also includes Haggis pressed potato with green onion mayo, Arbroath smokies and a heavenly dessert of Caledonian cream.

 London's Largest Vegan Street Food Festival Comes to Walthamstow